iterative/dvc.org/content/docs/start/data-and-model-versioning.md

 </details>

-Yes, DVC is technically not even a version control system! `.dvc` files' content defines data file versions.
+Yes, DVC is technically not even a version control system! `.dvc` file contents define data file versions.
 Git itself provides the version control.
 DVC in turn creates these `.dvc` files, updates them, and synchronizes DVC-tracked data in the <abbr>workspace</abbr> efficiently to match them.